 Aegon Levensverzekering is doing well in the market of immediate pension annuities out of DC capital on retirement age.
-In a very competitive market, Aegon Levensverzekering aims for quality over price and has continued their pricing discipline, thus achieving a positive gross Value of New Business.
-Due to the low market interest rate and the low coverage ratio of pension funds, there were only few substantial opportunities for value transfers of pension rights ('buy-out' deals) in 2019.
-Aegon Levensverzekering made a buy-out deal for \in 250 million in 2019.
+In a very competitive market, Aegon Levensverzekering aims for quality over price and has continued its pricing discipline, thus achieving a positive gross Value of New Business.

-The AFM has performed market research on insurers in relation to variable pay out pension products, and specifically the 'Uitkerend Beleggingspensioen' (UBP) product.
-The AFM has discussed findings with Aegon Nederland and subsequently Aegon Nederland has resolved these as of January 31, 2019.
-Further follow up with the AFM has been scheduled and constructive discussions with the AFM are ongoing.

-The fiscal retirement age for pensions schemes (second pillar) in the Netherlands has been increased from 67 to 68 years on January 1, 2018.
-The AOW date (first pillar) increased to 66 years in 2018 and will increase further to 67 years in 2025.

-The social partners, the Sociaal-Economische Raad (Social-Economic Council) and the politicians have agreed upon a new pension system for the Netherlands.
-The agreement is not yet final.
+The AFM imposed a fine on Aegon Levensverzekering in 2020 for the way in which the "Uitkerend Beleggingspensioen" (UBP) was developed in 2016.
+The fine was given because Aegon Levensverzekering had not built in sufficient checks and balances to protect the interests of participants during the development of the UBP.
+Already in 2019, a reparation action was initiated whereby both the development and the acceptance process of the product were improved resolving the issue.

-Life (individual)
+Life - Individual

-In line with 2018 the year 2019 showed a continued decline in the market for endowment products and a further decrease in our in-force portfolio.
-Hardly any new business was generated in this market segment.
-The trend towards bank-savings products continued unaltered.
-The active markets for more traditional products such as Term Life insurances, have shown a decrease in 2019, as a result of several market developments.
-The stringent monitoring of cost levels, which has been in place over the last few years, has led to a strategic re-evaluation of the Term Life and (Deferred) Annuity propositions.
-This has led to the proposed termination of new business offerings for Individual Life as per the second quarter of 2020.
-Aegon Levensverzekering manages the existing life portfolio as efficiently as possible and is optimizing their portfolio from both the customer's and Aegon Levensverzekering's perspective.
+In line with 2019, the year 2020 showed a continued decline in the market for endowment products and a further decrease in our in-force portfolio.
+Hardly any new business was generated in this market segment, largely due to the strategic decision to stop offering new business in the Term-Life and (Deferred) Annuity proposition in the second quarter of 2020.

+Aegon Levensverzekering manages the existing life portfolio as efficiently as possible and is optimizing its portfolio from both the customers' and Aegon Nederland's perspective.
 The decreasing portfolio requires stringent control of costs which should reflect the (downward) movements in the portfolio.
-In order to keep a firm grip on the cost of the decreasing portfolio, Aegon Levensverzekering has started investigating a business process outsourcing (BPO) for the Individual Life service book.
-Negotiations are ongoing, and Aegon Levensverzekering is confident that a strong and robust partner company will be found for the BPO.
+To keep a grip on the costs of the declining portfolio, Aegon Nederland started business process outsourcing (BPO) for the Individual Life service book as of June 1, 2020.
+This BPO will be carried out in cooperation with partner IBM and makes Aegon Nederland's costs more variable.
 Working closely with Aegon Nederland's banking business and the BPO partner, Aegon Levensverzekering will continue to offer customers integrated solutions and services fit to the customer demands.